artkeller/CYFRAM/README.md

 All test results are part of this distribution and reside in the folders **logic** and **output**.

-Although other Cypress F-RAMs are not tested yet they should work until a size of 512-Kbit (64K x 8).
-Larger memories with 3 byte adress are not supported until yet.
-Grateful if you can send results of other tested memories.
+Although other Cypress F-RAMs are not tested yet they should work with 2-byte addressing.
+Grateful if you can send results of tested F-RAM memories.

+Larger F-RAM memories with 3-byte adressing are not supported until yet.

 ## More